Hit enter to search or ESC to close

 Beware of attachments

-Banks will never send an email which has a link or an attachment to their Internet banking site.
+Banks will never send an email with a link or an attachment to their Internet banking site.
 You should always manually type a bank’s website address into the address bar rather than following a link.

 Verify the email

-If you are unsure about whether an email is from a legitimate company or government department, try calling the organisation that appears to have sent the email.
-Get the contact details from a previous account statement or invoice or look it up online.
+If you are unsure about whether you have received a phishing email or communications from a legitimate company or government department, try calling the organisation that appears to have sent the email.
+Get the contact details from a previous account statement or invoice, or look it up online.
 Do not use any of the details or links provided in the suspicious email until you have verified that the email is genuine.

 Whaling